I frequently receive emails from aspiring travel writers asking how I manage to generate so many travel story ideas.

 You get the idea.
 All these story ideas were derived from Internet research!

-While I’m doing this research I’m also looking for story ideas that interest me.
-And I look for story ideas I could pitch to new magazines.
+While I’m doing this research I’m always looking for story ideas that interest me.
+And I look for new magazines I could pitch.
 I’ve uncovered dozens of travel stories by doing this.

 Instead of mindlessly surfing the Internet, put your time to good use and look for story ideas before your next trip.
 You’ll be amazed at what you uncover.